 Ingredients for Caramel Apples

-- Granulated sugar – the base for all caramel!
+- Granulated sugar – The base for our caramel!

-- Heavy cream – this creates a luscious caramel coating.
+- Heavy cream – This is necessary to create a luscious caramel coating.
 Half and half or milk will not work here.

 - Toppings – Anything you would like to use for topping/coating your caramel apples!

-- For perfectly pretty caramel apples, also try to find apples that don’t have any soft spots or bruises on them.
+- For perfectly pretty caramel apples, try to find apples without any soft spots or bruises on them.

 Why Did My Caramel Seize?